trampgeek/moodle-qtype_coderunner/Readme.md

  2. Enable logging.
 By default every request made using the web service is logged to the Moodle event log.
-Only logged-in users can use the service, and the event records simply the name of the user and the date and time and which they made use of the service.
-Logging can be disabled by unchecking this option, which will reduce the size of user-activity reports if there is heavy usage of the web service.
+Only logged-in users can use the service, and the event records simply the name of the user and the date and time at which they made use of the service.
+It does not record which particular page or script initiated the request Logging can be disabled by unchecking this option, which will reduce the size of user-activity reports if there is heavy usage of the web service.
 Unless there is a problem with the size of reports, however, it is strongly recommended to leave logging enabled.